BritishCorpse/nonsusbot/README.md

 Run `npm start` to run the bot.

-Run `npm log` to start the logging server and go to http://127.0.0.1:9001, or run `tail -f logs/*` to have it in your terminal.
+Run `npm run log` to start the logging server and go to http://127.0.0.1:9001, or run `tail -f logs/*` to have it in your terminal.

+Run `npm run status` to see the status of the bot's process.

 Run `npm stop` to stop running the bot.